-Whole appeal approaches Additional targeted support and provision Cracialist individualized augment and Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Group and partner work is used often in all classes.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Group and partner work is used often in all classes.
 Our curriculum is planned to develop skills such as working together, communicating with others and independent learning.
 School counsellors play an active role in gaining information from their peers and presenting it to the council.
 They also have opportunities to present to the whole school in assemblies.
-All pupils attend and take part in Harvest festival, Christmas Performance (KS1), Carol service (KS2), Easter service, sports days, sponsored walks, etc where possible and through discussion with parents where necessary.
-All children have enriching school trips/visits and the opportunity to attend and overnight stay (KS2).
-Pupils are encouraged to take part in sports events that are part of the area cluster and some teams have attended the County School Games.
-Small group interventions based on developing self-esteem, social skills, life skills and regulating emotions.
-Fun fit 'Draw and Talk' and 'Mentoring' sessions support children in accessing social interactions and communication opportunities.
+All pupils attend and take part in Harvest festival, Christmas Performance (KS1), Carol service (KS2), sports days, sponsored walks, etc where possible and through discussion with parents where necessary.
+All children have enriching school trips/visits and the opportunity to attend Small group interventions based on developing self-esteem, social skills, life skills and regulating emotions.
+Fun fit 'Draw and Talk', 'Lego Therapy' and 'Mentoring' sessions support children in accessing social interactions and communication opportunities.
 Social stories are used to develop understanding of social situations.
 Huff and puff activities at lunchtime.
 Increased lunch time club provision.
-Teaching assistants in the playground at lunchtime encourage participation in activities such as Huff and Puff, skipping, ball games, small world play or direct towards other clubs to facilitate social interaction for children who find this tricky.
+Lunch Bunch for small group.
+Nurture Group for small group Teaching assistants in the playground at lunchtime encourage participation in activities such as Huff and Puff, skipping, ball games, small world play or direct towards other clubs to facilitate social interaction for children who find this tricky.
 Theraplay Children are encouraged to attend clubs, disco's, overnight stays etc. Reasonable adjustments are made to activities to ensure participation of all pupils.
 Speech and Language referrals and targets.
-ASD and Dyslexia champions to provide strategies and support.
+Dyslexia champions to provide strategies and support.
 Advice and support from outside agencies in developing targeted individual support.